David Lewis (Canadian politician): Early life in Canada

 The family came to Canada by boat and landed in Halifax, Nova Scotia, in Autumn 1921.
 They then went by rail to Montreal to meet Moishe Lewis.
-David Lewis was a native Yiddish speaker and understood very little English.
-He learned it by buying a copy of Charles Dickens' novel The Old Curiosity Shop and a Yiddish-English dictionary.
-A Welsh teacher at Fairmount Public School, where Lewis was a student, helped him learn English but also passed on his Welsh accent.
+David Lewis was a native Yiddish speaker and understood very little English at the time.
+He first improved his English by buying a copy of Charles Dickens' novel The Old Curiosity Shop and a Yiddish-English dictionary.
+A Welsh teacher at Fairmount Public School, where Lewis was a student, helped him learn English and passed on his Welsh accent.

 Lewis entered Baron Byng High School in September 1924.
 He soon became friends with A.M.
 (Abe) Klein, who became one of Canada's leading poets.
 He also met Irving Layton, another future prominent Canadian writer, to whom he acted as a political mentor.
 Baron Byng High School was predominantly Jewish because it was in the heart of Montreal's non-affluent Jewish community, and was ghetto-like because Jews were forbidden from attending many high schools.

-Besides poets, at high school, Lewis met Sophie Carson, who eventually became his wife.
+In high school, besides poets, Lewis met Sophie Carson, who eventually became his wife.
 Klein, their mutual friend, introduced them.
 Carson came from a religious Jewish family.
-Her father did not approve of Lewis, because he was a recent immigrant to Canada, and in Carson's father's opinion had little to no possibility of success.
+Her father did not approve of Lewis because he was a recent immigrant to Canada; in Carson's father's opinion, Lewis had little to no possibility of success.

 After high school, Lewis spent five years at McGill University in Montreal: four in arts and one in law.
 While there, he helped found the Montreal branch of the Young People's Socialist League.
 He gave lectures sponsored by this anti-communist socialist club, and was its nominal leader.
-One of his favourite professors was Canadian humorist and noted Conservative party proponent, Stephen Leacock, whom Lewis liked more for his personality than for his discipline and economics.
+One of his favourite professors was Canadian humorist and noted Conservative party proponent, Stephen Leacock, whom Lewis liked more for his personality than for his academic discipline of economics.

 In his third year, Lewis founded The McGilliad campus magazine.
 It published many of his anti-communist views, though the December 1930 issue included an article he wrote expressing his approval of the Russian Revolution and calling for a greater understanding of the Soviet Union; throughout his career, he would attack communism, but would always have sympathy for the 1917 revolutionaries.
 Also at McGill, Lewis met and worked with prominent Canadian socialists like F. R. Scott, Eugene Forsey, J. King Gordon, and Frank Underhill.
 He would work with all of them again in the 1940s and 50s in the CCF.